The housing crisis continues to affect millions of Americans.

 Although there are positive changes being made, such as Sacramento issuing $2,500 bonuses to landlords participating in the Housing Choice Voucher program and Michigan's Tenant Empowerment Act, which is helping to improve the quality of homes, we still have a long way to go to develop a better, long-term housing solution.

 Homelessness is a nationwide problem, but it’s also local and it affects every one of us.
 The more people who end up on the street, the more we allocate funding to emergency room visits, ambulance rides, temporary shelters, substance use treatment, medical care, even time in jail.
 To change the outcomes for community members, we need to offer more preventative measures.

 The future of housing and health

-“Homelessness is caused by and exacerbates poverty, poor health, addiction, mental illness, and violence,” says Seiji Hayashi.
+“Homelessness is caused by and exacerbates poverty, poor health, addiction, mental illness, and violence,” says Seiji Hayashi, contributor of The Atlantic.
 “What can be done to stop this seemingly hopeless cycle?”